 As parents, New Year’s Eve takes on a whole new meaning.
-Instead of fancy clothes, too much champagne and partying well into the wee hours of the New Year, it’s all about having fun with the fam and maybe eating chips and dips while watching Ryan Seacrest countdown the minutes in Time Square.
-However you choose to celebrate this year, we’ve put together a list of fun celebrations that will let your little ones ring in the New Year a few hours early, plus a few that will take them into the New Year.
+Instead of fancy clothes, too much champagne and partying well into the wee hours of the night, it’s all about having fun with the fam and maybe watching Ryan Seacrest countdown the minutes in Time Square.
+However you choose to celebrate this year, we’ve put together a list of fun celebrations that will let your little ones ring in 2016 a few hours early, plus a few that will take them into the New Year.